jackapbutler/ey-nextwave-challenge-2019/README.md

 5. I explored a variety of numerical values for ‘K’ with different distance metrics and training data sampling techniques.

-6. Possible implementations of my solution include targeted advertising, urban planning, rideshare services and various augmented reality uses.
+6. Possible implementations of my solution include targeted advertising, urban planning and rideshare services.